 You can also see a history of events, allowing you to know if any alarms have been tripped and then disarmed.
 You can also track the temperatures around the house, allowing you to avoid frozen pipes.
 The mobile app only works with an interactive plan.

-Like SimpliSafe, Scout Alarm is modular, but instead of a base station, it uses the Scout Hub, where you connect everything.
+Like SimpliSafe, the Scout system is modular, but instead of a base station, it uses the Scout Hub, where you connect everything.
 The Scout Alarm system is similarly easy to install.
 You can install it in minutes without having to drill holes into your walls.

-With Scout, you can get smart features for your Scout Alarm System for only $9.99 per month.
+With the Scout systemsmar, you can get smart features for your Scout Alarm System for only $9.99 per month.
 With the Always On plan, you can get 3G connections, battery power, e-mail notifications, and push notifications.

-If you want to have your Scout Alarm professionally monitored, you would need to get the Always On+, which will set you back $19.99 per month.
+If you want to have your Scout security system professionally monitored, you would need to get the Always On+, which will set you back $19.99 per month.

 Customized alerts and actions